 On the ground, Andrew Wiser led the way for Boonville with 87 rushing yards and two touchdowns.
 Lomax added 76 rushing yards on just two carries and Caton finished with 75 rushing yards and two scores while Wesolak added 62 rushing yards of his own.
 Boonville rushed for 300 yards as a team Friday night and racked up 517 yards of offense overall.

-The “Blackfoot” of Osage, the nickname given to the team’s offensive line, had a solid night leading the ground attack for the Indians as the team finished with 304 rushing yards overall.
+The “Blackfoot” of Osage, the nickname given to the team’s offensive line, had a solid night leading the ground attack for the Indians as the team finished with 302 rushing yards overall.
 Osage sophomore running back Eric Hood was the biggest benefactor as he had an impressive night on the ground with 215 rushing yards and a touchdown on 29 carries.
-Meanwhile, junior Jesse Wermuth added 45 yards and a touchdown on six carries and McLaughlin totaled 37 yards and a pair of scores with 11 rushes.

-Through the air, McLaughlin went 16-24 for 212 yards, a touchdown and two interceptions for the Indians.
-Sophomore receiver Hunter Graber caught five passes for 91 yards and a touchdown, fellow senior Drew Elley totaled four catches for 66 yards and junior Keigan Vaughn finished with a pair of catches for 58 yards.
+Meanwhile, junior quarterback Brockton McLaughlin went 16-24 for 212 yards, a touchdown and two interceptions for the Indians and he also rushed for another 37 yards and two scores on the ground.
+Sophomore receiver Hunter Graber caught five passes for 91 yards and a touchdown.

-Osage (2-4, 1-3 Tri-County Conference) will look to stop a three-game skid when the Indians host Christian (2-4) out of O'Fallon Friday night at 7 p.m.
-The Indians were scheduled to host Southern Boone (4-1) in conference action, but the Eagles did not play last week due to coronavirus concerns.
+Osage (2-4, 1-3 Tri-County Conference) will look to stop a three-game skid when the Indians host Southern Boone (4-1) Friday night at 7 p.m.
+The Eagles were scheduled to face Hallsville Friday night, but the game was cancelled.